-“During a day I see patients with a wide range of conditions affecting their vision.
-These patients may be directly experiencing symptoms such as blurred, oscillating or double vision, or they may exhibit outward signs, such as misalignment or uncontrolled movement of the eyes or abnormal head positions.
-As I have been trained to offer a range of treatments in the management or correction of these conditions, I can then offer my patients eye patches, eye exercises, prisms or glasses.
+“During a day I will have a list of booked patients with a wide range of conditions affecting vision.
+These patients may be experiencing symptoms such as blurred or double vision or they may exhibit outward signs, such as misalignment or uncontrolled movement of the eyes.
+Trained in the management and correction of these conditions, I can offer my patients eye exercises, prisms or glasses.

 Orthoptics is a 3-4 year undergraduate degree course depending on where you study, which is currently run at Sheffield, Liverpool and Glasgow Universities.
 Students qualify with either a BSc or a B(Med)Sci, again depending on the University attended, and this allows them to register with the HCPC and practice as an Orthoptist.
 As well as being taught the required theoretical knowledge, students in Orthoptics are also required to gain extensive practical clinical experience.